honetools/formats/Service API.md

 ### Aliases

-The optional aliases.yaml file defines object and value name aliases that, unlike the original object and value names, can be modified by the end user at any time using the Sway editor tool.
+The optional aliases.yaml file defines object and value name aliases that, unlike the original object and value names, can be modified by the end user at any time using the Hone editor tool.
 See the [document format](Document.md) for more details about aliases.

 These simple endpoints let you get or put the aliases content.